ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

 \subsection{Quantitative Evaluation}

-The following evaluation metrics are calculated: (1) The pair-wise CLIP cosine similarity between the reference images and the generated images.
-Image similarity is calculated to evaluate content fidelity.
-(2) The CLIP similarity between all generated images and their textual conditions.
-Text similarity is calculated to evaluate the editability.
+We use two metrics to conduct quantitative evaluations.
+Specifically, we compute the pair-wise CLIP cosine similarity between the reference images and the generated images as \emph{image similarity} to evaluate content fidelity.
+In addition, we use the CLIP similarity between all generated images and their textual conditions as \emph{text similarity} to evaluate the editability.

-Table~\ref{tab:clip_evaluation} shows the quantitative evaluation results of our method and two baseline methods.
+Table~\ref{tab:clip_evaluation} shows the corresponding quantitative evaluation results of our method and two baseline methods.
 The Reference column of text similarity calculates the cosine similarity between the reference image and the various text condition, which can be regarded as the lower bound score.
 The Reference column of image similarity calculates the cosine similarity between the image contains the same object and the reference image, which can be regarded as the groundtruth score.
 TI~\cite{gal2022TI} fails to preserve object appearance, while DreamBooth tends to overfit the reference image.
 Though a higher fidelity score it gets, the editability is not satisfactory.
 Our method achieves a better balance of object fidelity and editability without fine-tuning the model.